 Introduces the student to cell biology, mitosis, meiosis, genetics, photosynthesis, respiration and cellular organisms.
+This course is designed for, but not limited to, students pursuing a major/minor in science.
 Required laboratory.

 BIOL 220 Beginning Athletic Training

 Explores fundamental principles of athletic training, which include terminology, injury cycles, human anatomy, and specific injuries.
 Prerequisite: None